 Danske Bank has a whistleblower scheme in place, enabling employees to raise their concerns of any wrongdoings that come to their attention, in confidentiality.
-The scheme is reviewed and monitored by the Audit Committee.
+The scheme is handled by Group Compliance and reviewed and monitored by the Audit Committee.

 5.3 Contact to auditor